OpenPodcar/OpenPodcar/README.md

 		</p>

 	- Use a plier to cut the two wires **brown** and **blue** connected to the vehicle ignition key
-	- Attach a female insulated electric connector crimp bullet terminal to the **blue** wire directly connected to the ignition key
+	- Attach a female insulated electric connector crimp bullet terminal to the **blue** wire directly connected to the ignition key for safety reasons
-	- Attach a female insulated electric connector crimp bullet terminal to the **brown** wire directly connected to the ignition key
+	- Attach a female insulated electric connector crimp bullet terminal to the **brown** wire directly connected to the ignition key for safety reasons
-	- Connect the relay's **COM** pin to the ignition **brown** wire coming from the vehicle steering column using a female insulated electric connector crimp bullet terminal
+	- Connect the relay's "**COM**" pin to the ignition **brown** wire coming from the vehicle steering column using a female insulated electric connector crimp bullet terminal
-	- Connect the relay's **NO** pin to the ignition **blue** wire coming from the vehicle steering column using a female insulated electric connector crimp bullet terminal
+	- Connect the relay's "**NO**" pin to the ignition **blue** wire coming from the vehicle steering column using a female insulated electric connector crimp bullet terminal

 - For the DMH:
 	- Connect the 3-meter rubber cable to the deadman push button
-	- Connect the deadman handle cable to the wire linking the relay **NO** pin and the ignition **blue** wire as shown in the photo and the circuit diagram below:
+	- Connect the DMH cable to the wire linking the relay "**NO**" pin and the ignition **blue** wire as shown in the photo and the circuit diagram below:

 	<p align="center">
 	<img src="./docs/hardware/ignition_wires_dmh.png" alt="Vehicle ignition wires connected to DMH and relay" "width=240" "height=190"/>